MurtazaAliCS/Smart_Course_Selector/README.md

 - 🧮 Simple scoring algorithm to rank courses
 - 💾 SQLite database for storing course data and user inputs
 - ⚙️ Admin dashboard to manage course information
-- 📱 Responsive layout (works on desktop and mobile)
+- 📱 Responsive layout that works on both desktop and mobile devices

----

 ## Tech Stack

 - **Language:** Python
 - **Framework:** Django
 - **Database:** SQLite
-- **Frontend:** HTML, CSS, a bit of JavaScript
+- **Frontend:** HTML, CSS, and a bit of JavaScript
 - **Tools:** Git, GitHub, VS Code

----

 ## Getting Started

-If you want to run the project locally:
+If you want to run the project locally, follow these steps:

 ```bash
 # 1. Clone the repo